Course proposals - Library Impact Statement

 Proposals for new courses or units of study, or major changes to existing courses or units, are required to include an assessment by the University Librarian of the possible impact on library resources and services.
 A Library Impact Statement must be included with the documentation sent to the Academic Board committee which considers the proposal.

-Staff are encouraged to contact their Faculty Liaison Librarian as early as possible when planning new courses so appropriate library resources and services can be considered and where possible, organised before the course commences.
+Staff are encouraged to contact their Academic Liaison Librarian as early as possible when planning new courses so appropriate library resources and services can be considered and where possible, organised before the course commences.